-The charities being supported in 2013 are as given below.
+The charities being supported this year are as given below.
 Clicking on a title will open a new tab containing the web page of the relevant charity.

 This is a Christian organisation that insists the world can and must be swiftly changed to one where everyone can live a full life, free from poverty.
 It works globally to eradicate the causes of poverty, striving to achieve equality, dignity and freedom for all, regardless of faith or nationality.
 Christian Aid is part of a wider movement for social justice and provides urgent, practical and effective assistance where need is great, tackling the effects of poverty as well as its root causes.
 Its essential purpose is, to expose the scandal of poverty; to help in practical ways to root it out from the world; to challenge and change structures and systems that favour the rich and powerful over the poor and marginalised.

-This is an emergency hardship fund for immediate distribution to needy cases within the Church and its community.
-It is distributed at the discretion of the Minister.
+An emergency hardship fund for immediate distribution to needy cases within the Church and its community.
+Distributed at the discretion of the Minister.

 The Royal British Legion is a UK charity that provides financial, social and emotional support to millions who have served and are currently serving in the Armed Forces, and their dependents.
 They are one of the UK's largest membership organizations and recognized as custodians of Remembrance.
 They also run the annual Poppy Appeal.
 They help serving and ex-Service personnel and their families.
 Not just those who fought in the two World Wars, but also those involved in the many conflicts since 1945 and those still fighting today.
 They provide welfare services, campaign on a range of issues affecting Service people.

 December 2017 & January 2018: Rainbow Trust Children’s Charity